Life Insurance For Nurses In 2026

 - Potential exposure to ethylene oxide, a substance used to sterilise instruments that possess potentially carcinogenic properties for humans.

-Back injuries are a significant problem for nurses, and a study undertaken ranked nursing as the fifth-highest profession in the number of staff having time off for back-related injuries.
+Back injuries are a significant problem for nurses, and a study undertaken ranked nursing as the fifth-highest profession in terms of the number of staff having time off for back-related injuries.

 Why Use Insurance Hero?